emxsys/worldwind-web-app-tutorial/docs/index.md

 }
 ```

-### Cards: panels for layers and settings
+### Cards: Panels for layers and settings

-We'll use Bootstrap [Card](https://getbootstrap.com/docs/4.0/components/card/) components to host the WorldWind layers and settings content.
+We'll use Bootstrap [Card](https://getbootstrap.com/docs/4.0/components/card/) components
+to host the WorldWind layers and settings content.
+Bootstrap includes a few options for
+laying out a series of cards.
+We'll use Masonry-like columns by wrapping them in `.card-columns`.